sutrolabs/census-docs/basics/security-and-privacy/bring-your-own-blob-storage.md

   --server-side-encryption-configuration '{"Rules": [{"ApplyServerSideEncryptionByDefault": {"SSEAlgorithm": "AES256"}}]}'
 ```

-Automatically remove data from the bucket that is more than 30 days old:
+(Optional) Choose an automatic retention period to remove stale data from the bucket that is more than X days old.
+This is a safety measure in case Census fails to remove data from the bucket after processing it.
+In this example, we set the retention period to 14 days, the same value Census uses by default:

 ```
 aws s3api put-bucket-lifecycle-configuration --bucket $BUCKET_NAME --lifecycle-configuration \
-  '{"Rules":[{"Expiration":{"Days":30},"ID":"expire-census-temp-files","Prefix":"","Status":"Enabled","AbortIncompleteMultipartUpload":{"DaysAfterInitiation":30}}]}'
+  '{"Rules":[{"Expiration":{"Days":14},"ID":"expire-census-temp-files","Prefix":"","Status":"Enabled","AbortIncompleteMultipartUpload":{"DaysAfterInitiation":14}}]}'
 ```

 ### 4. Create an IAM role granting Census access